 It is common for passing hikers to greet one another near the trailheads.
 As one gets further away and deeper into the wilds, you stop and have conversations with the people you meet.

 After a short side trip to North Bend we were back on the trail, two days passed and as those of you who have done any backpacking know—your mind can really play tricks on you, especially when alone.
 We were spread out, walking our individual pacing, anywhere from two to three miles between each individual.
-Jeff in the lead, followed by me, then Chris, and Becky bringing up the re
+Jeff in the lead, followed by me, then Chris, and Becky bringing up the rear.

 Snoqualmie Pass was a food pickup point.
 We would mail our food General Delivery, to ourselves, to various local post offices along the trail.
 We weighed our packs on a rock scale at a local rock shop.
 At this point on the trail, our packs weight had decreased to 35-45 lbs.
 Jeff’s pack now weighed 85 lbs., Chris and mine weighed 80 lbs., and Becky’s came in at 50 lbs.